 The Corporation has an Audit Committee which is currently composed of Messrs.
-Dario (Chair), Arnoux and Canton.
-Two of the members, Messrs.
-Arnoux and Dario, are "independent" and all members are "financially literate" directors (as such terms are defined in NI 52-110.
-Mr. Canton, the President and Chief Executive Officer of the Corporation, is an "inside" or management director and accordingly is considered not "independent".
+Dario (Chair), Arnoux and Jouard.
+All of the members are "independent" and "financially literate" directors (as such terms are defined in NI 52-110).
 The Audit Committee is responsible for, among other things: